idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

 **Continued for both options**<br>
   Fill out the dialogue box with the name, description, and type.
-Once a type has been chosen and the event saved, the type cannot be changed.
   Depending on the type selected, different user options will be shown, see [Types of Events](#types-of-events) below.
+You can come back and change the event type later, but by changing the event type, all previous data saved for the event will be erased.
-  Once the required and desired fields are filled out press "OK".<br>
+  Once the required and desired fields are filled out press "SAVE".<br>

   ![New Event Step 2](/images/Modeling/events/NewEvent2.png)<br>

   The name cannot be the same as any existing event in the model.
 If it is, a window will pop up to notify you to choose another name.<br>

   ![New Event Step 3](/images/Modeling/events/NewEvent3.png)<br>

 ## Adding an Existing Event
   In the Left Navigation Frame, locate the event you would like to re-use.
-Click and hold on to the event and drag it to the Event Actions section until a plus symbol shows and release your mouse.<br>
+Click and hold on to the event and drag it to the Event Actions section until it hightlights green.
+Release your mouse.<br>

   ::: tip Note
   Use the tabs to more easily find the desired event.